Cocksedge & Co.

 In 1879 J. S. Cocksedge left the firm Woods, Cocksedge and Warner of Suffolk Iron Works, Stowmarket (established in 1812) to founded Cocksedge & Co. of Greyfriars Road.
 J. S. Cocksedge died in 1887.
 In 1900 new premises were opened by the compnay in Rapier Street.
 The company was the maker of the Gerald Gray Patent Self-Slewing Crane and this utilised two small steam engines.
 In 1961 they were listed as constructional and general engineers and iron founders; specialists in manufacture of sugar machinery with 600 employees.
 [Information from Grace’s Guide, see Links]

-'… engineering was the largest employer [in Ipswich], both in terms of the numbers involved and in the size of the final product.
+… engineering was the largest employer [in Ipswich], both in terms of the numbers involved and in the size of the final product.
 Ransomes and Rapier in particular exported sizeable machines to the developing world.
 It is said that in the 19th Century Ipswich exported more goods than any other port in the country.
 It is no surprise that the industrial activities of Ipswich, with its connections by sea and rail (road transport was still horse drawn) attracted new business from rural Suffolk.
 One such engineer was James Samuel Cocksedge, who had been employed with Woods & Company of Stowmarket, a firm founded in 1812.
 Cocksedge had already sent his sons elsewhere to gain their apprenticeships (and knowledge of how other firms operated) when he decided to take an opportunity to buy a small engineering company in Grey Friars Road in Ipswich and make it his own.

 The Grey Friars Road business included a small foundry, an engineering shop and a pattern shop (wooden shapes were made, pressed into green sand, removed and the depression filled with molten metal which took the same shape as the ‘pattern’.
 Cocksedge initially employed 12 men and the business was established.
 The first of his sons (James Woods Arthur Cocksedge) returned from London, apprenticeship complete, to help in the family firm.
 Expansion was immediate and they purchased premises across the road from their original works.

-When the second son, EH Cocksedge, returned from India with expertise in structural engineering (steel framed buildings) he persuaded his brother that this was the direction the company should take.
+When the second son, E.H.
+Cocksedge, returned from India with expertise in structural engineering (steel framed buildings) he persuaded his brother that this was the direction the company should take.
 This decision was the making of the firm; they spotted an opportunity, a gap in the emerging market and adapted to supply the growing demand.
 Structural engineering was the new method of building with larger and taller buildings pushing the known boundaries of traditional construction.
 Cocksedge’s erected the three original steel-framed grandstands at Newmarket racecourse, a bridge on the first Colchester by-pass and the steel frames of the factory for Fisons, Packard and Prentice.
 They went on to become one of the region’s most significant structural steel fabricators, supplying everything from single steel beams to erecting some of the largest buildings in East Anglia.

-[Extract from Ipswich Icons, by John Norman.
+[Information from Ipswich Icons, by John Norman.
 EADT, 18 Oct, 2015]

 The Cocksedge & Co. namestyle and illustration shown here is an